jeria93/scrum-guide/README.md

 This is a guideline, but do have in mind, all workplaces can look different depending on needs and corporate culture

-Participants that are present dring the Spring Planning [^1]The Product Owner - Presents the Product Backlog and prioritizes user stories [^2]The Scrum Master - Facilitates the meeting and ensures that the scrum principles are followed [^3]The development team - Estimates the work and discusses whether they are realistic goals to achieve.
+Participants that are present dring the Spring Planning The Product Owner - Presents the Product Backlog and prioritizes user stories The Scrum Master - Facilitates the meeting and ensures that the scrum principles are followed The development team - Estimates the work and discusses whether they are realistic goals to achieve.